kingussopp/N8V37/description.md

       - [tests](#tests)
   - [Roles](#Roles)

+# The schedule
+this feature will enable the students to create their own time tables based on their motivation and their ability to follow the course. courses won't have a time limit as it makes the educational experience better for the client.

 # Ressources
 the platform will have courses, TDs, TPs, quizzes and eventual evalutions that will enable the students to verify their improvement anytime.